BrittanyPete/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is happening in the console.log when we reference ${name}.
+The console.log is in the inner function, and the name is the argument that is entered in in the outer function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  dansRoll is always going to equal personalDice().
+The name that is inside the parentheses of personalDice() can change.
+It's always going to give you "name rolled a number" and that number is going to change every time you run the code.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll can access anything else inside of personalDice, but personalDice cannot access anything inside of newRoll.

 ### Task 3 - Stretch Goals